arp6333/ScheduledTask/README.md

 **About**

-This powershell script ('Script') can either create a scheduled task or an automatic task in windows Task Scheduler that calls another script.
+This powershell script ('Script.ps1') can either create a scheduled task or an automatic task in windows Task Scheduler that calls another script.
 A scheduled task will run over a designated interval for a designated time.
 An automatic task will run when another task completes.

 Code built off of